Neak ta: Christianity: from rejection of idolatry to pastoral care and popular piety for the Virgin Mary

 Christians in Cambodia consider the neak ta as a form of idolatry.
 Ethnologists have seen striking similarities between the discourse of the neak ta Yeay Tep or "ancestral goddess" who wants to "come and save humanity" with the discourse of missionaries concerning the Virgin Mary.
 In fact, the miraculous discovery in 2008 of a statue of the Virgin Mary which had been thrown into the river by the Khmer Rouges has developed a local devotion to the Virgin Mary in Areyksat.

 Neak ta and modernity

-Since the 1960's, it has been observed that the influence of the neak ta on the villagers and the respect shown to them is decreasing.
+Since the 1960s, it has been observed that the influence of the neak ta on the villagers and the respect shown to them is decreasing.
 With the development and education of Cambodia, many Khmers have stopped worshipping the neak ta and turned towards future-oriented, pragmatic ideologies that they see as 'modern'.

 Environment and the neak ta: from clearing land to deforestation

 The cult of the neak ta provides insights about the way people in Cambodia relate to the environment, as well as the notions of development, progress and civilisation that are now driving a certain peril to both culture and biodiversity.
 The origin of the neak ta was often linked to land clearing and cutting down trees to expand human activity such as rice paddies: the elevation of a neak ta would mark the separation between the srok village where humans live and the prey forest which was the realm of the spirits.

 The economic development of Cambodia has led to urban development, water pollution, deforestation and mountain exploitation for quarries which have caused a certain desertion of Cambodian spirits as well as a certain concern of the population.
 The vanishing influence of neak ta on Khmer mentaities no longer curbs excesses of human behaviour through fear of punishment by particular neak ta spirits.
 While the religious respect that can be shown to elements of nature is disappearing, animal cruelty linked to blood sacrifices is also diminishing.